 “When all the summer trees are seen so bright and green, the holly leaves a sober hue display, less bright then they.
 But when the bare and wintry woods we see, what then so cheerful as the holly tree?”
 Robert Southey.

 With glossy evergreen foliage and bright red berries that persist through winter, holly has long been associated with Christmas.
 Holly plants of all types are often the first go-to plant to add winter interest in the landscape.
-Because of this, plant breeders are continually creating newer varieties of hollies for the winter garden.
+Due to this, plant breeders are continually creating newer varieties of hollies for the winter garden.
 One such new variety of holly is the Robin Red holly (Ilex x Robin™ ‘Conal’).
 Continue reading this article for more Robin Red holly info.

 What is Robin Red Holly?